dns-sb/dns.sb/docs/README.md

 ## How to use this documentation

-This documentation is a good place to start your education on how to use DNS.SB, as it is a thorough archive about many nuances of Bitcoin privacy.
+This documentation is a good place to start your education on how to use DNS.SB.

 ### For Newbies